LessDrama/codingexcercise/readme.md

     - If not found, return a `NOT FOUND` status code.
     - It should return an `OK` status code.

-You need to work on the `views.py`.
+You need to work on the `views.py` and write relevant logic to make all tests passed.
 You can also check `tests.py` for hints.

 ## Tests